 Another example of misogyny in Guyana is obvious in how difficult it is for an abuse victim to find shelter, report violence and obtain protection.
 Every day there are women all over the nation who shudder at the heavy footsteps, foretelling the arrival of their husbands, partners or fathers.
 They know those footsteps bring pain and more misery – and they know there is nowhere to turn for help.

 Some of these women even fear for their very lives.
 They remain stuck in a situation that could end in death, yet have no way to get out.
-They live in constant torment at the hands of men who are supposed to love them. …..To continue reading, login or subscribe now.
+They live in constant torment at the hands of men who are supposed to love them.
+If they have children, the hopeless situation increases exponentially.
+There are few programmes in place that provide any real help and the system is far from being sufficient.